The Penelopiad: Theatrical adaptation

 Following a successful dramatic reading directed by Phyllida Lloyd at St James's Church, Piccadilly on 26 October 2005, Atwood finished a draft theatrical script.
-Peter Hinton, then Artistic Director of the National Arts Centre, and Michael Boyd (director), Artistic Director of the Royal Shakespeare Company, were instrumental in bringing the international collaboration to fruition.
+Peter Hinton-Davis, then Artistic Director of the National Arts Centre, and Michael Boyd (director), Artistic Director of the Royal Shakespeare Company, were instrumental in bringing the international collaboration to fruition.
 Funding was raised mostly from nine Canadian women, dubbed the "Penelope Circle", who each donated $50,000 to the National Arts Centre.
 An all-female cast was selected consisting of seven Canadian and six British actors, with Josette Bushell-Mingo directing and Veronica Tennant as the choreographer.
 For music a trio, consisting of percussions, keyboard, and cello, were positioned above the stage.
 They assembled in Stratford-upon-Avon and rehearsed in June and July 2007.
 The 100-minute play was staged at the Swan Theatre between 27 July and 18 August at the National Arts Centre in Ottawa between 17 September and 6 October.
 Atwood's script gave little stage direction allowing Bushell-Mingo to develop the action.
 Critics in both countries lauded Penny Downie's performance as Penelope, but found the play had too much narration of story rather than dramatisation.
 Adjustments made between productions resulted in the Canadian performance having emotional depth that was lacking in Bushell-Mingo's direction of the twelve maids.
 The play subsequently had runs in Vancouver at the Stanley Industrial Alliance Stage between October 26 and November 20, 2011, and in Toronto, produced by the Nightwood Theatre and staged at Buddies in Bad Times Theatre between January 10–29, 2012.
 The Nightwood Theatre show was directed by Kelly Thornton with choreography by Monica Dottor and starring Megan Follows.
 A review in The Globe and Mail gave the play 3.5 of 4 stars.